frida/frida-website/_docs/javascript-api.md

     each element is either a string specifying the register, or a Number or NativePointer specifying the immediate value.

+-   `putCallAddressWithAlignedArguments(func, args)`: like above, but also ensures that the argument list is aligned on a 16 byte boundary

 -   `putCallRegWithArguments(reg, args)`: put code needed for calling a C function with the specified `args`, specified as a JavaScript array where each element is either a string specifying the register, or a Number or NativePointer specifying the immediate value.

+-   `putCallRegWithAlignedArguments(reg, args)`: like above, but also ensures that the argument list is aligned on a 16 byte boundary

 -   `putCallRegOffsetPtrWithArguments(reg, offset, args)`: put code needed for calling a C function with the specified `args`, specified as a JavaScript array where